tempertemper/www.tempertemper.net/src/site/posts/2022-12-01--images-illustrations-and-contrast.md

 So an image can contain elements that don't provide enough contrast, as long as without those parts it still conveys the same meaning.

-## How to check if an image is okay
+## How to check if an image has enough contrast

-We need to understand how the image would look to someone with a visual impairment who needs a decent amount of contrast.
-To do this we merge or remove the shapes or areas of an image that don't have enough contrast (that 3 to 1 ratio) with their immediate surroundings.
+We need to understand how an image would look to someone with a visual impairment who needs a decent amount of contrast.
+To do this we need to remove the parts of the image that don't have enough contrast (that 3 to 1 ratio) with their immediate surroundings.

 To identify the bits of an image that might be problematic, [a colour picker tool](https://superhighfives.com/pika) or contrast analyser plugin for your drawing tool (Figma, Sketch, and the rest) comes in handy.
-This can be time consuming at first, but you should soon develop a good feel for low contrast elements before too long; then the tools are just there to check your intuition.
+Checking contrast can be time consuming at first, but you should soon develop a good feel for low contrast elements; then the tools are just there to check your intuition.

 Once we know which bits of the image are too-low contrast, we need to decide if the image still makes sense without them.
 There are a few ways of doing this:

 - For vector images like an illustration, remove/hide the shapes that don't meet at least a 3 to 1 contrast ratio against their immediate surroundings
 - For raster images like a photo, use the colour fill tool to make the low contrast bits the same colour as their surroundings; messy but effective
-- Use a filter to increase the contrast of the image, usually as high as it will go, and problematic objects will usually both turn black or white
+- Use a filter to increase the contrast of the image, usually to as high as it will go, and problematic objects will usually both turn black or white
 - Use your imagination (again, this comes with practice)

 If the image still makes sense without the bits you've removed, you're in good shape.